LANDMARK U.S. FEDERAL CLIMATE LAWSUIT

 "[This is] the most important lawsuit on the planet right now." - Bill McKibben & Naomi Klein

-21 young people from across the United States have filed a landmark constitutional climate change lawsuit against the federal government in the U.S. District Court for the District of Oregon.
+In 2015, twenty-one youth from across the United States, age 8 to 19, filed a landmark constitutional climate change lawsuit against the federal government in the U.S. District Court for the District of Oregon.
 Also acting as a Plaintiff is world-renowned climate scientist Dr. James E. Hansen, serving as guardian for future generations and his granddaughter.
-The complaint asserts that, in causing climate change, the federal government has violated the youngest generation’s constitutional rights to life, liberty, property, as well as failed to protect essential public trust resources.
+Their complaint asserts that, in causing climate change, the federal government has violated the youngest generation’s constitutional rights to life, liberty, property, as well as failed to protect essential public trust resources.

-On April 8, 2016, U.S. Magistrate Judge Thomas Coffin of the federal District Court in Eugene, OR, ruled in favor of 21 young Plaintiffs in their landmark constitutional climate change case brought against the federal government and the fossil fuel industry.
-The court’s ruling is a major victory for the plaintiffs, ages 8-19, from across the U.S. This ruling is now under review by U.S. District Court Judge Ann Aiken, with oral arguments scheduled for September 13, 2016, after which the case will either proceed toward trial or to appeal.
+On April 8, 2016, U.S. Magistrate Judge Thomas Coffin ruled in favor of the young Plaintiffs by denying the government and fossil fuel industry's motions to dismiss.
+While the ruling was a major victory for the Plaintiffs, it is now under review by U.S. District Court Judge Ann Aiken, who heard oral arguments on September 13, 2016.
+Judge Aiken announced she would try to release her decision within 60 days of the hearing, which would be mid-November.
+After which, the case will head either to trial or appeal.

 *Click here for timeline of the Alec L. v.
 McCarthy lawsuit we filed in 2011.